Elagabalus: Religious controversy

 Since the reign of Septimius Severus, sun worship had increased throughout the Empire.
 At the end of 220, Elagabalus instated Elagabal as the chief deity of the Roman pantheon, possibly on the date of the winter solstice.
 In his official titulature, Elagabalus was then entitled in sacerdos amplissimus dei invicti Soli Elagabali, pontifex maximus.
 That a foreign god should be honored above Jupiter, with Elagabalus himself as chief priest, shocked many Romans.

 As a token of respect for Roman religion, however, Elagabalus joined either Astarte, Minerva, Urania, or some combination of the three to Elagabal as consort.
 A union between Elagabal and a traditional goddess would have served to strengthen ties between the new religion and the imperial cult.
 There may have been an effort to introduce Elagabal, Urania, and Athena as the new Capitoline Triad of Rome—replacing Jupiter, Juno, and Minerva.

 He aroused further discontent when he married the Vestal Virgin Aquilia Severa, Vesta's high priestess, claiming the marriage would produce "godlike children".
 This was a flagrant breach of Roman law and tradition, which held that any Vestal found to have engaged in sexual intercourse was to be buried alive.

 A lavish temple called the Elagabalium was built on the east face of the Palatine Hill to house Elagabal, who was represented by a black conical meteorite from Emesa.
-This was a baetylus.
+This was a baetyl.
 Herodian wrote "this stone is worshipped as though it were sent from heaven; on it there are some small projecting pieces and markings that are pointed out, which the people would like to believe are a rough picture of the sun, because this is how they see them".

 Dio writes that in order to increase his piety as high priest of Elagabal atop a new Roman pantheon, Elagabalus had himself circumcised and swore to abstain from swine.
 He forced senators to watch while he danced circling the altar of Elagabal to the accompaniment of drums and cymbals.
 Each summer solstice he held a festival dedicated to the god, which became popular with the masses because of the free food distributed on these occasions.
 During this festival, Elagabalus placed the black stone on a chariot adorned with gold and jewels, which he paraded through the city:

 The most sacred relics from the Roman religion were transferred from their respective shrines to the Elagabalium, including the emblem of the Great Mother, the fire of Vesta, the Shields of the Salii, and the Palladium, so that no other god could be worshipped except in association with Elagabal.
 Although his native cult was widely ridiculed by contemporaries, sun-worship was popular among the soldiers and would be promoted by several later emperors.